tjvantoll/articles/hackster/kid-tracker/article.md

 ![](swan-user-button.jpg)

-To be use this button, you can start by adding the following `#define` line to the top of your sketch.
+To use this button, you can start by adding the following `#define` line to the top of your sketch.

 ```cpp
 #define BUTTON_PIN USER_BTN